-Italian pilsners and traditional pilsners differ in several key aspects, from their process to their taste profiles.
+Italian pilsners and traditional pilsners differ in several key aspects, from their brewing process to their taste profiles.
 Let's delve into the differences and explore what sets Italian pilsners apart.

 1. Brewing Process:

 Italian pilsners, also known as Italian-style pilsners, typically undergo a process called dry-hopping.
-This involves adding to the during or after fermentation, allowing the aromatics of the hops to infuse the beer without the bitterness that comes from boiling them.
+This involves adding hops to the beer during or after fermentation, allowing the aromatics of the hops to infuse the beer without the bitterness that comes from boiling them.
 In contrast, traditional pilsners, such as Czech and German pilsners, do not usually incorporate dry-hopping.

 2. Aroma and Flavor:

 The use of dry-hopping in Italian pilsners results in a more pronounced hop aroma and flavor compared to traditional pilsners.
 The aromatic qualities of the hops, such as citrus, floral, or herbal notes, are retained, giving the beer a distinctive character.
-This sets Italian pilsners apart from the slightly sweeter Czech pilsners, which focus more on flavors, and the drier and more German pilsners, which have a crisp, clean taste.
+This sets Italian pilsners apart from the slightly sweeter Czech pilsners, which focus more on malt flavors, and the drier and more bitter German pilsners, which have a crisp, clean taste.

 3. Bitterness Levels: